dariuszsikorski/SplitFile/README.md

 ## Additional notes
 - Output attribute is relative to the path of source file.
-- Output code is automatically trimmed from new lines at begin and end of code.
+- Output code is automatically trimmed from new lines at begin and end.

 If you find this project useful, you can always drop me a line at http://prettyminimal.com or http://dariuszsikorski.pl